 Childcare arrangements after divorce & separation

-The grid below lists some suggestions on childcare arrangements or ‘care patterns’ and are just that, suggestions.
+The grid below lists some suggestions on childcare arrangements after divorce or ‘care patterns’.
 We have also created a brand-new co-parenting app to help you organise and structure these arrangements.
 The key considerations to keep in mind are:

 Five considerations for childcare arrangements: